Skip to main content

 Check and Configure Firewall Settings

-If a firewall is in place, it must allow outgoing connections on particular ports to IP addresses.
-The most current list of outbound ports and IP addresses for your organization can be found under Help > Firewall Info on the dashboard.
+A firewall must allow outgoing connections on specific ports to certain IP addresses.
+Find the latest list of outbound ports and IP addresses for your organization under Help > Firewall Info on the dashboard.

 DNS Configuration Best Practices for LAN Streaming

-Each camera will generate a unique domain name for secured direct streaming functionality.
-These domain names resolve an A record for the private IP address of the camera.
-Any public recursive DNS server will resolve this domain.
+Each camera generates a unique domain name for secure direct streaming.
+These domain names resolve to an A record with the camera’s private IP address.
+Any public recursive DNS server can resolve this domain.

-If utilizing an on-site DNS server, please whitelist *.devices.meraki.direct or configure a conditional forwarder so that local domains are not appended to *.devices.meraki.direct and that these domain requests are forwarded to Google public DNS.
+If utilizing an on-site DNS server, allow *.devices.meraki.direct or set a conditional forwarder to prevent local domains from appending to *.devices.meraki.direct and forward these domain requests to Google public DNS.

 Assigning IP Addresses

-Currently, the MV13 series camera does not support static IP assignment.
-MV13 units must be added to a subnet with DHCP and available DHCP addresses to operate correctly.
+The MV13 series camera does not support static IP addresses.
+MV13 units must be connected to a subnet with DHCP and have available DHCP addresses to operate correctly.

 Installation Instructions